terminusdb/terminusdb-client-python/README.md

 - 0.1.5 - works with TerminusDB server / console v2.0.4

 ## Installation
--  TerminusDB Client can be download form PyPI using pip:
+-  TerminusDB Client can be downloaded form PyPI using pip:
 `python -m pip install terminusdb-client`

 This only includes the core Python Client (WOQLClient) and WOQLQuery.